xiangsam/LeetCode/README.md

 when we swap pivot point and l(l==r) in quick sort algorithm, we can make sure pivot point is x-th largest number in the array, so we can throw one side array when search target

+347, 451:

+**Bucket sort algorithm**

+unordered_map is useful to count character's frequency in CPP